satyakonmsft/skype-docs/Skype/UCWA/presence_ref.md

 ---
-title: Presence resource description
+title: Presence reference
 ---
-# presence
+# presence reference

  _**Applies to:** Skype for Business 2015_